Last Updated on

 SAR or System Activity Report is a Unix System V-derived system monitor command which is used to check CPU activity, memory/paging, network, interrupts, device load and swap space utilization.

 It is used to Monitor multiprocessor usage on Linux.

-tcpdump is a common packet analyzer. tcpdump allows the user to display TCP/IP and other packets which is being transmitted or received over a network.
+tcpdump is a common packet analyzer. tcpdump allows the user to display TCP/IP and other packets which are being transmitted or received over a network.

 iotop is a Linux I/O monitoring tool. iotop tool is based on Python.